 Fraunhofer Institute for Photonic Microsystems

-Resonantly oscillating scanner mirrors are the technology of choice, if image information is to be distributed in minimal space.
+Scanner mirrors, either resonantly or quasi-static operated, are the technology of choice to deflect light with extremely compact systems.
 At Fraunhofer IPMS you find technological expertise for device and systems development as well as application know-how from over 10 years of development work.